praekeltfoundation/seaworthy/docs/helpers.rst

 - Teardown (cleanup) of resources: when the tests end, the networks, volumes, and containers used in those tests are removed.

+In addition, some of the behaviour around resource creation and removal is changed from the Docker defaults to be a better fit for a testing environment.

 Accessing the various helpers is most easily done via the :class:`~seaworthy.helper.DockerHelper`::